Giant Armadillo Conservation Project

 The main goal of the project is to investigate the ecology and biology of the species and understand its function in the ecosystem using radio transmitters, camera traps, burrow surveys, resource monitoring, resource mapping and interviews with local people.
 Whilst it is still unclear how many giant armadillos remain in the wild, the species is listed as Vulnerable on the IUCN Red List.

 As a result of the Giant Armadillo Conservation Project, state authorities have selected the giant armadillo as an indicator species for the creation of protected areas in the state of Mato Grosso do Sul.
-A species few knew of five years ago will now be used to champion wider habitat conservation measures.
+A species we, until recently, knew little about, is now being used to champion wider habitat conservation measures.

 To learn more about the Giant Armadillo Project, visit giantarmadillo.org.br